galaxyproject/galaxy-hub/src/DevNewsBriefs/2010_07_16/index.md

 * Bug Fix for when, under certain conditions, error messages were associated with the incorrect repeat unit.

-* Various Bug fixes for libraries including deleting of or adding new versions to !LibraryDatasets and for importing into a new !LibraryDataset from a history.
+* Various Bug fixes for libraries including deleting of or adding new versions to LibraryDatasets and for importing into a new LibraryDataset from a history.

 * Bug fix for history/view when history has no user.